CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Create a Rule

 The second step is to create and verify a rule that accepts a set of events.
-Rules for system events are created using the NetQ CLI.
+You create rules for system events using the NetQ CLI.

 To create and verify the specification of a rule, run: